Grammar school: England

-At the 1995 Labour Party conference, David Blunkett, then education spokesman, promised that there would be no selection under a Labour government.
-However the party's manifesto for the 1997 election promised that "Any changes in the admissions policies of grammar schools will be decided by local parents."
 Under the Labour government's School Standards and Framework Act 1998, grammar schools were for the first time to be designated by statutory instrument.
 The Act also defined a procedure by which local communities could petition for a ballot for an end to selection at schools.
 Petitions were launched in several areas, but only one received the signatures of 20% of eligible parents, the level needed to trigger a ballot.
 Thus the only ballot held to date was for Ripon Grammar School in 2000, when parents rejected change by a ratio of 2 to 1.
 These arrangements were condemned in 2004 by the Select Committee for Education and Skills as being ineffective and a waste of time and resources.

 There remain 163 grammar schools in England (out of some 3,000 state secondaries in total).
 Only a few areas have kept a formal grammar school system along the lines of the Tripartite System.
 In these areas, the eleven plus exam is used solely to identify a subset of children (around 25%) considered suitable for grammar education.
 When a grammar school has too many qualified applicants, other criteria are used to allocate places, such as siblings, distance or faith.
 Such systems still exist in Buckinghamshire, Rugby and Stratford districts of Warwickshire, the Salisbury district of Wiltshire and most of Lincolnshire, Kent, Reading and Medway.
 Of metropolitan areas, Trafford and most of Wirral are selective.

 In other areas, grammar schools survive mainly as very highly selective schools in an otherwise comprehensive county, for example in several of the outer boroughs of London.
 These schools are often heavily oversubscribed, and award places in rank order of performance in their entry tests.
 In some LEAs, as many as 10–15% of 11-year-olds may attend grammar schools (for example in Gloucestershire), but in other LEAs it is as low as 2%.
 These very highly selective schools also tend to dominate the top positions in performance tables.

+In addition to and distinct from grammar schools, selection for entry to state schools also continues at partially-selective schools (sometimes known as bilateral schools).
+While technically classified as comprehensive schools, they occupy a middle ground between grammar schools and true comprehensives, and many of the arguments for and against grammar schools also apply to these schools.

 Further radical change was opposed by both Conservative and Labour governments until September 2016.
 Although many on the left argue that the existence of selective schools undermines the comprehensive structure, Labour governments have delegated decisions on grammar schools to local processes, which have not yet resulted in any changes.
-Moreover, government education policy appears to accept the existence of some kind of hierarchy in secondary education, with specialist schools academies and similar initiatives proposed as ways of raising standards.
+Moreover, government education policy appears to accept the existence of some kind of hierarchy in secondary education, with specialist schools, academies and similar initiatives proposed as ways of raising standards.
 Many grammar schools have featured in these programmes, and a lower level of selection is permitted at specialist schools.